Effects of topological and non-topological edge states on information propagation and scrambling in a Floquet spin chain: Results

 In Fig.~\ref{fig1} we show the Floquet quasienergy gap as a function of $h_1$ and $\omega$ for $J_x = 1.8, ~J_y =0.2$ and $h_0 = 0$.
 (Since the quasienergies are defined modulo $\omega$, the quasienergy gap is defined as the minimum of the gap between the two Floquet bands either across the middle of the FBZ or across the boundary of the FBZ).
-The horizontal dark lines along $\omega = 1~\& ~ \omega = 2$ mark the gapless boundaries in the phase space where we see the two degenerate pairs of anomalous edge states.
+The horizontal dark lines along $\omega = 1~\& ~ \omega = 2$ mark the gapless boundaries in the phase space where we see the two degenerate pairs of non-topological edge states.
 The slant dark lines mark the other gapless lines discussed previously.

-In Fig.~\ref{fig2}, we plot the bulk bands and the Floquet eigenvalues which show edge states for six different values of $(h_1, \omega)$ for $J_x =1.8, ~J_y =0.2$ and $h_0 = 2$.
+In Fig.~\ref{fig2}, we plot the bulk bands and the Floquet eigenvalues which show edge states for six different values of $(h_1, \omega)$ for $J_x =1.8, ~J_y =0.2$ and $h_0 = 0$.
 The isolated points in the Floquet eigenvalue plots indicate the edge states.
-These figures show that zero quasienergy edge state can exist even if the gap closes at quasienergy $\epsilon = \pm \omega/2$, and the anomalous edge states can exist even if the band gap closes at quasienergy $\epsilon = 0$.
-We also see that the Floquet eigenvalues of the anomalous edge states vary continuously depending on the values of $\omega$ and $h_1$.
+These figures show that zero quasienergy topological edge states can exist even if the gap closes at quasienergy $\epsilon = \omega/2$, and the non-topological edge states can exist even if the band gap closes at quasienergy $\epsilon = 0$.
+We also see that the Floquet eigenvalues of the non-topological edge states vary continuously depending on the values of $\omega$ and $h_1$.

+To summarize this section, we have shown that sinusoidal driving of the transverse field of the spin-1/2 $XY$ chain can generate edge states at quasienergies equal to 0 and $\om /2$ (topological edge states) and also at other values of the quasienergy (non-topological edge states), depending on the driving parameters.